Andressinha

-Andressa Cavalari Machry (born 1 May 1995), commonly known as Andressa or Andressinha, is a Brazilian professional footballer who plays as a midfielder for SE Palmeiras and the Brazil women's national team.
+Andressa Cavalari Machry (born 1 May 1995), commonly known as Andressa or Andressinha, is a Brazilian professional footballer who captains and plays as a midfielder for SE Palmeiras and the Brazil women's national team.
 She participated in the 2015 FIFA Women's World Cup and the 2019 FIFA Women's World Cup.

 Early life

 Andressinha was born in Roque Gonzales in the southern state of Rio Grande do Sul.
 She played futsal as she grew up.
 She started playing football at a young age and had the support of her father, Elizeu Machry, who would take her to training and games.
 Her father was also a professional footballer.

 Club career

 Andressinha started her football career at Esporte Clube Pelotas in Nova Esperança do Sul after the club conducted an open tryout in 2009.
 The following year, she joined Kindermann of Santa Catarina, and remained with the team until 2014, when she was called to the Brazilian national team.
 Andressa helped the team win League titles in 2010, 2011, 2012 and 2013, and reach the Brazilian Women's Soccer League finals in 2014.

 In league and cup competitions from 2012 to 2014, Andressa appeared in 28 matches (26 starts) and scored ten goals, and she led the team in goals in 2011 and 2013.